 We entered back into the fog and clouds on the way down and I quickly lost sight of Jessica up ahead.
 She was bounding down the mountain like a snow leopard with rubber bones.

 I naively thought that a secondary reward for destroying my 39-year-old body on a mountain would be getting to try glissading for the first time.
 This is simply the fancy mountaineering term for butt-sliding down a mountain, ideally with some semblance of control.
-I had never attempted it, and life is about new experiences, no?
+I had never attempted it, and vagabonding life is about new experiences, no?

 Not only does glissading on the way down save you time and a lot of knee strain, it has the potential to be fun.
 But at this point, I consider that last point debatable.

 Having grown up in Alaska where glaciers abound like Starbucks do in the Lower 48, Jessica knew better, but she didn’t want to burst my happy little bubble.
-She’s an experienced cross-country skier and didn’t have to humiliate herself by doing a butt-scoot anyway.
+She’s an experienced cross-country skier and didn’t have to humiliate herself by doing a butt-scoot, anyway.

-On the other hand, I was determined to slide with reckless abandon.
+On the other hand, I was determined to slide with feckless abandon.
 And so at the steepest point in our descent from Camp Muir, I dug out my tiny garbage bag, took a seat, and bought a one-way ticket on the ride.

 I envisioned myself blasting over the edge of Mount Rainier.
 At this speed, I was on my way directly to the Paradise Parking Area without making any stops.
 The people below would never see me coming.

 The end result was my blasting past Jessica sideways, certifiably out of control, in a fit of maniacal laughter.
 As protruding rocks began to speed toward my crotch at an alarming frequency, I decided it was time to get off the ride.